felix-hilden/sphinx-codeautolink/docs/src/index.rst

 -------
 For a more thorough explanation, see :ref:`about`.

-- Only works with HTML documentation
+- Only works with HTML or DIRHTML documentation
 - Only processes blocks, not inline code
 - Doesn't run example code
 - Parsing and type hint resolving is incomplete